How to write an abstract

 When to write an abstract

 In all cases, the abstract is the very last thing you write.
 It should be a completely independent, self-contained text, not an excerpt copied from your paper or dissertation.
-The purpose of the abstract is to report the main aims and outcomes of your research, and it should be fully understandable on its own to someone who hasn’t read your full paper or related sources.
+An abstract should be fully understandable on its own to someone who hasn’t read your full paper or related sources.

 This part of the abstract can be written in the present or past simple tense, but should never refer to the future, as the research is already complete.